 How do you apply a behavior approach to a workout program?

-Let’s be honest; it is fitness and health behaviors that drive real results and not the other way around.
-We all want the best outcomes, but to get them, we must first perform the right behaviors.
+Let’s be honest; fitness and health behaviors drive real results and not the other way around.
+We all want the best outcomes, but we must first perform the right behaviors to get them.
 The best behaviors are deliberate and calculated.
 To get real results, you should focus on your actions in real-time.
 A trick that works for me is to know my personal best before I go to the gym.
-Subsequently, focus on beating my personal best during my workout, and review my results when I get home to see what I did right or wrong.
+Subsequently, focus on beating my personal best during my workout and review my results when I get home to see what I did right or wrong.

 Some things you can do right or wrong to affect your performance: